YinHk-Notes/javascript-cheatsheet-and-note/problems/closures.md

 ## JavaScript Closures
 > In JavaScript, a closure is the combination of a function bundled together (enclosed) with references to its surrounding state (**the lexical environment**).

-A closure is **the combination of a function and the lexical environment** within which that function was declared.
+> A closure is **the combination of a function and the lexical environment** within which that function was declared.

+> A closure is a **function having access to the parent scope**, even after the parent function has closed.

 - a closure gives you access to an outer function's scope from an inner function.
 In JavaScript, closures are created every time a function is created, at function creation time.
 - This environment consists of any local variables that were in-scope at the time the closure was created.